Afjunior18/RoomFinder-Ireland/README.md

 The entire development process following Agile methodology can be found here [AGILE](AGILE.md).
 I wanted to leave a note, stating that all user stories, epics, Kanban board were verified, and a comment was added at the conclusion of each user story.
 It's worth noting that some user stories had more than one task, and while some tasks remained open, I've added a note that they will be achieved in the future.
 For all other completed tasks, a tick mark was placed on each of them.

+## Live Website

+To access the live version of the website, click [here](https://room-finder-ireland-6026a4a9591e.herokuapp.com/).

 ## Features:

 **Navbar**: